 3. Buy booze at the duty free shop because it is not sold at grocery stores in Iceland.

 Think you would like to have wine or something stronger in your room or AirBnB at some point?
 Then buy it at the airport.
 You won’t have a hard time finding the duty free shop as you must pass through it on your way through the airport, kind of like exiting a museum via the gift shop.
 Or maybe I was just so tired, it seemed like that.
 You’ll want to stock up anyway, as wine is about $25 per glass (and low quality at that) at restaurants.

-Take advantage of happy hours in Iceland – download Appy Hour app
+4. Take advantage of happy hours when you visit Iceland – download Appy Hour app

 There’s no need to carry much Krona (Icelandic currency) with you as nearly every place we visited accepts credit cards.
 I converted 100 USD for the week and used it for tipping and incidentals.
 It is always good to have a bit of cash as some places will make you pay to use the bathroom (200 – 300 Krona, or 2-3 USD).

 6. Discover Card has ZERO foreign transaction fees!

 I’ve been a loyal Discover Card member for a long time.
 But they aren’t accepted at many places, which can be a bummer.
 I always take it on international trips, though, because they are one of the few credit cards that don’t charge foreign transaction fees.
 Those fees can add up to quite a bit so if you have a Discover Card take it with you!
 I was pleasantly surprised that it was accepted at most places in Iceland and obviously I used it whenever I possibly could.